Proposition 64 (Marijuana Offenses) FAQ

 Probably.
 The law does not let people serve on juries if they have felony convictions, or if they have committed malfeasance in a public office.

 Probably.
 Proposition 64 makes any felony conviction that is recalled and resentenced, or designated as a misdemeanor or infraction, a misdemeanor or infraction “for all purposes.”
 (See, HS § 11361.8(h).)
-You must have the court reduce the conviction before your gun rights may be restored.
+You must have the court reclassify the conviction before your gun rights may be restored.
 If you have any other felony convictions or convictions which took away your gun rights, however, you are still not allowed to have a gun.

 Maybe.
 See DNA Database Expungement FAQ.